 Mitchell Luskin, Co-chair (University of Minnesota, Twin Cities)

-Michael Ortiz (California Institute of Technology, Aeronautics and Applied Mechanics)
+Michael Ortiz (California Institute of Technology)

 Axel Voigt (Technishche Universtitat Dresden)